Figuring out where to sleep while on holidays in Croatia can be overwhelming. There are just so many places to choose from!

-Exploring the region of Croatia is a great way to spend a vacation.
+Exploring the country of Croatia is a great way to spend a vacation.
 There are many amazing sites to see and the food is absolutely outstanding.
 Yet, one key piece of the travel puzzle is your accommodation.
 Croatia has several different options that you might not have considered if you are used to staying in a hotel.
 There are certain upsides and downsides to each option, but having all the information will allow you to make the most informed decision.
 Let’s take a look at a few.

 However, be prepared for smaller quarters.
-Usually these apartments are not outfitted or designed like the ones you are probably accustomed to.
+Usually, these apartments are not outfitted or designed like the ones you are probably accustomed to.
 They can be rather small and serve a utilitarian purpose.

-Hostels are great if you’re looking for something that has the feel of a hotel, but you prefer the social aspect that often comes with hostels.
-Hostels typically come with their own laundry facilities so you can wash your clothes during your stay.
+Hostels are great if you’re looking for something that has the feel of a hotel, but prefer the social aspect that often comes with hostels.
+They typically come with their own laundry facilities, so you can wash your clothes during your stay.
 Luxury hostels in Croatia will offer this same service for a higher fee.
 A hostel is great if you are traveling on a budget and just need minimalist accommodations.
 Most of them feature free Internet access and cable TV.

 This method of stay is as deep as it is wide.
-Typically when you think of camping you might conjure up images of chance or bad RV trips.
-That’s not to say that if you are using a tent or traveling in an RV that Croatia does not have some excellent campsites to accommodate you.
+Typically, when you think of camping, you might conjure up images of chance or bad RV trips.
+That’s not to say that if you are using a tent or traveling in an RV, that Croatia does not have some excellent campgrounds to accommodate you.
 They do and they are some of the best in all of Europe.

 Whatever your decision, Croatia is sure to entice you with its charm and laid-back pace.
-You will love the food and will enjoy exploring the city.
-By doing your homework, you also in sure that you get a good nights rest at a location that suits your needs and your budget.
+You will love the food and enjoy exploring the cities and parks.
+By doing your homework, you also insure that you get a good night’s rest at a location that suits your needs and your budget.
 Here’s to good travels.